nrnlmsr04/MAA62052-Glaucoma-CNN/README.md

 ### Institution

 **Bachelor of Actuarial Science**
-Faculty of Mathematics and Natural Sciences **Universitas Brawijaya**
+ Faculty of Sciences, Technology, and Mathematics **Universitas Brawijaya**
 Malang, Indonesia